audreywiebe/portfolio/README.md

 [📧 audreycwiebe@gmail.com](mailto:audreycwiebe@gmail.com) | [📧 awiebe@usc.edu](mailto:awiebe@usc.edu)

 ## About
 Hello!
-I am a freshman at the University of Southern California pursuing my Bachelor’s degree in astronautical engineering.
+I am a sophomore at the University of Southern California pursuing my Bachelor’s degree in astronautical engineering with a minor in Entrepreneurship in the Marshall School of Business.
 I am looking to further my engineering, documentation, and collaborative skills through opportunities within the aerospace industry.

+## 📡 Wireless IoT Communication
+Throughout my Research and Development Engineering Internship at Rain for Rent, I researched the capabilities of wireless technologies, notably Bluetooth Low Energy (BLE) and LoRaWAN communication protocols.
+I coordinated meetings with over 10 IoT device companies to discuss wireless sensors and gateways applicable to Rain for Rent's pumps and tanks.
+I successfully deployed a wireless pump and tank monitoring system including radar level sensors, pulse counters to read water flow, pressure sensors, and 2 solar-powered gateways.
+With the development of an internal application server, I sent all sensor data to our server via API integrations.
+I concluded with a comprehensive presentation to a team of 7 engineering managers, receiving public speaking feedback and an interest in Rain for Rent moving forward with wireless communication.

 ## 🛰️ Boeing Design Challenge
 Collaborating with three other undergraduate students, I developed a mission concept for an asteroid sample return mission.
 Based on competitive scoring by Boeing engineers, we placed third in the design challenge.